protonemedia/laravel-form-components/README.md

 Hey!
 We've built a Docker-based deployment tool to launch apps and sites fully containerized.
 You can find all features and the roadmap on our [website](https://uselauncher.com), and we are on [Twitter](https://twitter.com/uselauncher) as well!

+## Looking for a Inertia.js / Vue / Laravel Jetstream solution?

+Check out [Form Components Pro](https://github.com/protonemedia/form-components-pro)!
+It's a set of Vue 3 components to rapidly build forms with Tailwind CSS 3.
+It supports validation, model binding, integrates with Autosize/Choices.js/Flatpickr, includes default vendor styling and is fully customizable!
+Even better in conjunction with Laravel Jetstream + Inertia.js.

 ## Features

 ### 📺 Want to see this package in action?
 Join the live stream on November 19 at 14:00 CET: [https://youtu.be/7eNZS4U7xyM](https://youtu.be/7eNZS4U7xyM)